-The main aim I had for Pozé was to make some meaningful partnerships with people and organisations who are making the world a little better.
+The main aim I had for Pozé was to make some meaningful partnerships with projects that were helping people, places and animals in the UK.

-I believe that fashion is a great tool to spread messages.
-And I wanted the messages that Pozé reflects to be charitable.
+I thought that t-shirts like Pozé’s were an ideal way of raising awareness for organisations with a cause.
+Maybe it’s something along the lines of ‘wearing your heart on your sleeve’, but clothing can be a simple way of showing your support.
 So I started to reach out to charity organisations in order to start two-way partnerships.
 I envisaged different series of artwork on tees, each corresponding to a particular cause.

 So far I've had the pleasure of connecting with three different charities - meeting (in person and digitally) lovely people and having some interesting conversations.